mstksg/inCode/copy/entries/advent-gol.md

 This means that we actually only need to simulate *positive* z's...and for our final answer we just "un-reflect" to get the total number.

 Let's do this!
-Apparently the picture is slightly more complicated than simply halving the points.
-We also need to change how to distribute neighbors.
+Apparently, the picture is slightly more complicated than simply halving the points; we also need to change how to distribute neighbors.
 That's because, once we commit to only keeping the positive z's, some cells need to be double-counted as neighbors.
 In particular, any `z=0` cell would previously had a neighbor at both `z=-1` and `z=1`...but now if we only keep